janhavishankar/jst/_pages/cv.md

 Works in Progress
 ======
 - The Impact of Fractional Trading on Orderbook Dynamics <br>
-- The Impact of Fractional Trading on Risk Aversion for Non-professional Investors under the Prospect Theory Framework
+- The Impact of Fractional Trading on Risk Aversion for Non-professional Investors under the Prospect Theory Framework <br>
+- Exchange Traded Funds, Market Liquidity and Financial Stability

 Talks and Presentations
 ======